vstoican/AMLCompliancePlatform/docs/commercial-offer.md

-# Commercial Offer: AML Compliance Platform
+# Commercial Offer: Sentry by TrustRelay

 ## Executive summary

-A comprehensive Anti-Money Laundering compliance solution designed for financial institutions.
+Sentry is a comprehensive Anti-Money Laundering compliance solution designed for financial institutions.
 The platform provides real-time transaction monitoring, automated sanctions screening, configurable alert rules, and AI-powered analytics.
 Licensed on a transparent per-transaction basis.

 ---